Arthur Hiller: 1980s

-1990s
+1990s and 2000s

 The 1990s saw Hiller directing a number of films, most of which received negative or mixed reviews: Taking Care of Business (1990); The Babe (1992), a biographical film about Babe Ruth, portrayed by John Goodman; Married to It (1993) and Carpool (1996).
-In 1997, Hiller helmed the infamous flop An Alan Smithee Film: Burn Hollywood Burn, which wound up living up to its title when Hiller requested his name be removed from the picture – thus truly making it an Alan Smithee film.
-Nine years later, when he was in his eighties, Hiller directed his last film, National Lampoon's Pucked (2006), starring rock star Jon Bon Jovi.
+In 1997, Hiller helmed the infamous flop An Alan Smithee Film: Burn Hollywood Burn, which mirrored its title when Hiller requested his name be removed from the picture – thus truly making it an Alan Smithee film.
+Nine years later, when he was in his 80s, Hiller directed National Lampoon's Pucked (2006), his last film, which stars rock star Jon Bon Jovi.

-Influences
+Directorial influences

 In an interview with journalist Robert K. Elder for The Film That Changed My Life, Hiller states that the film Rome, Open City (1945) had had a strong influence on his career because he saw it right after leaving the military where he was a bomber navigator in the Canadian Air Force.
 The film is set during the Nazi occupation of Italy and shows the priesthood and the Communists teaming up against the enemy forces.
 Hiller commented, "You just get the strongest emotional feelings about what happened to people in Italy."

 Hiller preferred his scripts to contain "good moral values," a preference which he says came from his upbringing.
 He wanted high quality screenplays whenever possible, which partly explains why he collaborated on multiple films with both Paddy Chayefsky and Neil Simon.
 Hiller explains his rationale:

-Awards and honors
+Honours

-Hiller served as President of the Directors Guild of America (DGA) from 1989 to 1993 DGA presented Hiller with the Robert B. Aldrich Award in 1999 and the DGA Honorary Life Member Award in 1993.
+Hiller served as president of the Directors Guild of America (DGA) from 1989 to 1993 DGA presented Hiller with the Robert B. Aldrich Award in 1999 and the DGA Honorary Life Member Award in 1993.
 In 1970 he received a DGA Award nomination for Outstanding Directorial Achievement in Feature Film for Love Story.
 He was also a member of the National Film Preservation Board of the Library of Congress from 1989 to 2005 and President of the Academy of Motion Picture Arts and Sciences from 1993 to 1997.
 He also served on the board of the National Student Film Institute.

 He received the Jean Hersholt Humanitarian Award at the 2002 Academy Awards ceremony in recognition of his humanitarian, charitable and philanthropic efforts.
 In 2002, he was honoured with a star on Canada's Walk of Fame in Toronto.
 In 2006, he was made an Officer of the Order of Canada.
 Writer and producer William Froug said that "Hiller is that rare and hugely successful gentleman who has remained humble all his life."

-He received the Honorary Degree of Doctor of Fine Arts (DFA) from the University of Victoria in June 1995.
-He received the Honorary Degree of Doctor of Laws (LL.D) from the University of Toronto in November 1995.
+He received an honorary degree of Doctor of Fine Arts from the University of Victoria in June 1995.
+He received an honorary degree of Doctor of Laws (LL.D) from the University of Toronto in November 1995.